-The New York State Department of Agriculture and Markets confirmed in November 2017 that the spotted lanternfly, an invasive insect, has been found in Delaware County, New York.
-This insect is native to Asia and has also been detected in Pennsylvania (in 2014) and Delaware (2017).
+The New York State Department of Agriculture and Markets has confirmed that the spotted lanternfly, an invasive insect, has been found in multiple counties in New York.
+This insect is native to Asia and has also been detected in Pennsylvania (in 2014), New Jersey, Delaware and VIrginia.
 The pest targets ailanthus trees, in particular, and attacks a wide variety of crops including grapes, hops, apples and forest products.

 If left unchecked, the spotted lanternfly can potentially wreak havoc on the New York’s grape, orchard and logging industries.
 It causes harm by sucking sap from plant stems and leaves.
 This can reduce photosynthesis, weaken the plant and eventually contribute to the plant’s death.